dentarg/auth0-blog/_posts/2016-09-27-understanding-reactive-programming-and-rxjs.markdown

 ### Sign Up for Auth0

 You'll need an [Auth0](https://auth0.com) account to manage authentication.
-You can sign up for a [free account here](javascript:signup\(\)).
+You can sign up for a <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">free account here</a>.
 Next, set up an Auth0 Client so Auth0 can interface with your site.

 ### Set Up a Client